Micke-Hallberg/Motion-Cam/README.md

 What you need is an ESP32-CAM (AI Thinker compatible for this specific project) An FTDI programmer.
 A motion detector, I used one from AZ-Delivery (https://www.az-delivery.de/en/products/bewegungsmelde-modul) I found those ones reliable.
-(Not cheap though)
-I presume you are somewhat familiar with how to connect an ESP32 to a FTDI programmer.
+(Not the cheapest on the market though but in my opinion the best) I presume you are somewhat familiar with how to connect an ESP32 to a FTDI programmer.
 If not this is a quick way.
 Programming mode:
 FTDI -> ESP